Subhabrata0010/ToDo-app/README.md

 # ToDo App 📝

-A simple and user-friendly **ToDo Application** built with [React/JavaScript] to help manage your daily tasks efficiently. 🚀
+A simple and user-friendly **ToDo Application** built with [React] to help manage your daily tasks efficiently. 🚀

 ## Features ✨
 - Add new tasks easily.